grbdeveaux/Program-Configs/emacs/Help.md

 will compile all the .el files in the directory and in all subdirectories below.

 The C-u 0 part is to make it not ask about every .el file that does not have a .elc counterpart.

+Use rtags for C++ IDE-like features
+Use company instead of autocomplete.
+More useful display.
+Use helm alternatives to default commands.